KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-artifact-of-power.md

 * **The Wielder's Resonance (L₂ (SS / SM: Anthra / Nousa) or L₃ (DS / DM: Archeus / Noeüs)):**
     The Weapon magnifies the user's essence.
-    A pure blade in an Entropic hand becomes destructive; a cursed tool in Centropic alignment can be redeemed.
+    A pure blade in an Entropic hand becomes destructive; a cursed artifact in Centropic alignment can be redeemed.
     The outcome reflects the Wielder's core frequency.

 * **The Ultimate Target (Inverse Structure):**